mailpace/blog/content/blog/using-html-modules.md

 ## Compiling the pages using NPM

-We already use NPM to include TailwindCSS and host a simple development server with live reloading, so we'll add compilation of the HTML modules to our build step using PostHTML
+We already use NPM to include TailwindCSS and host a simple development server with live reloading, so we'll add compilation of the HTML modules to our build step using PostHTML.

 Install PostHTML Modules and onchange (onchange is for watching and rebuilding the pages when developing):

  `npm i -D posthtml-modules onchange`

-Create posthtml.json in the root of our project:
+Then create `posthtml.json` in the root of our project:

 ```json
 {